Eight benefits of better sleep

 8. You will Manage Your Weight

-Getting enough sleep can help you maintain your weight - and conversely, sleep loss goes along with an increased risk of weight gain.
+Getting enough sleep can help you maintain or lose weight - and conversely, sleep loss goes along with an increased risk of weight gain.
 In fact a recent study revealed the risk of developing obesity rose 23% with just 6 hours of sleep per night, 50% with 5 hours per night, and 73% with 4 hours per night.

 Skimping on sleep sets your brain up to make bad decisions.
 It’s a little like being drunk – you don’t have the mental clarity to make good decisions.
 Plus, when you’re overtired, your brain’s reward centres rev up, looking for something that feels good, usually junk food.
 So while you may be able to quash comfort food cravings when you’re well rested, your sleep-deprived brain may have more trouble saying no.